FluentValidation/FluentValidation/docs/aspnet.md

 </form>
 ```

-Now when you post the form, MVC's model-binding infrastructure will validate the `Person` object with the `PersonValidator`, and add the validation results to ModelState.
+Now when you post the form, MVC's model-binding infrastructure will validate the `Person` object with the `PersonValidator`, and add the validation results to `ModelState`.

 *Note for advanced users* When validators are executed using this automatic integration, the [RootContextData](advanced.html#root-context-data) contains an entry called `InvokedByMvc` with a value set to true, which can be used within custom validators to tell whether a validator was invoked automatically (by MVC), or manually.